Fishing in the Falkland Islands

-The official body responsible for the sustainable development of fisheries in the Falklands is the Falkland Islands Fisheries Department (FIS), established in 1987, It is reported that during 2013 the Loligo fishery had the best results.
+The official body responsible for the sustainable development of fisheries in the Falklands is the Department of Natural Resources, Falkland Islands Fisheries Department (FIFD), established in 1987.
+It is reported that during 2013 the Loligo fishery had the best results.

+The waters around the Falkland Islands, known as the Falklands Inner Conservation Zone (FICZ) and Falklands Outer Conservation Zone (FOCZ) are Policed by the Fisheries Protection Vessel Lilibet.
+FPV Lilibet is a civilian crewed Damen Stan 5009 patrol ship with a maximum speed of up to 29.5 knots (54.6 km/h; 33.9 mph) and a crew of up to 28 persons.
+She has an endurance of 30 days.
+If patrolling at 10 knots she can reportedly operate for 30 days with a range of up to 7,000 nautical miles.
+She is fitted with two Browning .50 calibre heavy machine gun mounts though she routinely deploys unarmed.

 History

-The Fisheries law introduced in 1987 was substantially revised in 2005.
+The Fisheries law introduced in 1987 was substantially revised in 2005 with the introduction of the Fisheries (Conservation and Management) Ordinance 2005.
 Fish farming licenses were addressed in 2006 with the establishment of the Marine Farming Ordinance.
+At the height of the fishing season, January to June, there are up to 135 vessels fishing in the waters around the Falkland Islands.
+These come from a variety of countries including Taiwan, South Korea, Spain, Vanuatu and the Falkland Islands.
 According to a study conducted in 2008, the island fisheries were identified as one of the best in the world in terms of its scientific strength and environmentally enduring.
-As of 2014, the Falkland Islands do not have a national fishing license; however, there are daily catch limits per person per day: on the Murrell River, the daily limit is three trout, while everywhere else, it is six trout.
+As of 2014, the Falkland Islands do not have a national personal fishing license; however, there are daily catch limits per person per day: on the Murrell River, the daily limit is three trout, while everywhere else, it is six trout.